 How many facilities are there?

 In South Africa, the most recent evidence we have is a published last year which found that there were 24 lion hunting facilities with an estimated 637 lions available for hunting in 2016-17, and up to 300 centres that breed them.

 Are any other species hunted in South Africa?

 Yes, but in much smaller numbers.
-According to the Convention on International Trade in Endangered Species (CITES), trophies that came from either captive-bred or ranched animals and were exported between 2014-18 also included small numbers of cheetahs, leopards, tigers, pumas and jaguars.
+According to the (CITES), trophies that came from either captive-bred or ranched animals and were exported between 2014-18 also included small numbers of cheetahs, leopards, tigers, pumas and jaguars.
 A total of 3,499 lion trophies were exported in that time.

 And in the USA?

-The Humane Society of the United States (HSUS) estimates there are about 1,000 ranches offering canned hunting, of which roughly half are in Texas.
+The Society (HSUS) estimates there are about 1,000 ranches offering canned hunting, of which roughly half are in Texas.
 Twenty-six states have full or partial bans.
 Species hunted are mainly native white-tailed deer and wild hogs, plus non-native ones such as red and sika deer, scimitar-horned oryx, addax and even kangaroos.
 Hunting of predators is banned.
 Hunting with bows is permitted.

 What size are the canned hunting enclosures?